foxeddev/datapack-wiki/CONTRIBUTING.md

 ## Adding a page

 1. Create your page .svx file.
-If I want to make a page at `/command/say`, I would create the file at `/src/routes/command/say/+page.svx`.
+If I want to make a page at `/wiki/command/say`, I would create the file at `/src/routes/wiki/command/say/+page.svx`. **All pages should be in either the `wiki` or `guide` folder

 2. Add the page metadata by putting the following at the top of the .svx file: